Articles

 This paper deals with the generation of minimal surfaces subject to a prescribed volume constraint and surfaces with a given mean curvature.
 The generation of a surface with a desired curvature is related to finding the equilibrium state of the surface under a uniform state of tension and under a prescribed pressure.
 Assuming an initial configuration, the surface is discretized into nodes and elements, and its final equilibrating configuration is found in a stepwise manner.
 In each step, the nodal forces are calculated and the surface is allowed to undergo displacements proportional to the nodal forces.
 Thus, the equilibrium state of the surface is obtained iteratively.
 The generation of a minimal surface subject to a prescribed volume constraint is also considered and analyzed by a generalization of the method outlined.
 Numerical examples are given to illustrate the described approach.

-Tensioned fabric shape-finding, A Caner, R Hsu, Journal of Structural Engineering, Volume 125, Number 9, ASCE 1999.
+Tensioned fabric shape-finding, A Caner, R Hsu, Journal of Structural Engineering, Vol 125, # 9, ASCE 1999.

 Tensioned glass fiber-reinforced fabric has been used in roofs and canopies for various permanent structures such as stadiums and airport terminals all around the world.
 At its final state of geometry, the fabric shall be all in tension in its natural stable shape.
 The natural shape of the fabric can be generated by refining a 2D computer model to determine the 3D state using a geometric nonlinear analysis program for the personal computer.
 This paper presents an actual design case using a general purpose structural analysis program to reduce the complexity involved in finding the true natural shape of the tensioned fabric roofs.